-If the Sink supports multi-channel uncompressed digital audio as indicated in the Audio Data Block, then the Speaker Allocation Data Block shall be included in the CEA Extension.
+If the Sink supports multi-channel uncompressed digital audio as indicated in the Audio Data Block, then the Speaker Allocation Data Block shall be included in the CTA Extension.
 It is recommended that the Sink include a valid Speaker Allocation Data Block if it supports any type of digital audio (including Basic Audio), but this is not required.

-The payload of the Speaker Allocation Data Block is shown in Table 55.
-This payload is preceded by a Tag Code Byte that includes a tag equal to 4 and a length of 3 (see Table 42 and Table 44).
+The payload of the Speaker Allocation Data Block is shown in Table 69.
+This payload is preceded by a Tag Code Byte that includes a tag equal to 4 and a length of 3 (see Table 53 and Table 55).
 The first byte of the Data block payload consists of eight bits and the second byte of the Data block payload consists of three bits and five reserved bits.
 The Sink signifies that a speaker, or pair of speakers, is present by setting the bit associated with that speaker or pair of speakers to one.
-The speaker designations are the same as is used in the Audio InfoFrame (see Figure 6 and Table 30).
-The Front Left and Front Right channels are not independent and are shown as FL/FR in the table.
-The Front Left Center and Front Right Center (FLC/FRC) Rear Left and Rear Right (RL/RR), Rear Left Center and Rear Right Center (RLC/RRC), Front Left Wide and Front Right Wide (FLW/FRW), and Front Left High and Front Right High (FLH/FRH) channels are also not independent.
+The speaker designations are the same as is used in the Audio InfoFrame (see Figure 6 and Table 34).
+In many cases, a single flag represents a channel pair (2 channels).
+Using the Speaker Allocation Data Block, these paired configurations cannot be represented independently.
+If independent representation of these channels is desired, then all channels must be represented with a Speaker Location Descriptor which is contained in a Speaker Location Data Block, (see section 7.5.16).